Legendary knife crafting at Wada Shouten – with personalization

 Sakai: knives that provide decades of top-class performance with proper maintenance

 The precious materials and exceptional time-honed skills that go into a Sakai knife make it an instrument to treasure through decades of daily use if maintained properly.
 In this experience, choose from three knife types (Santoku, Deba, and Sashimi).
-With an advanced order, have a blade bearing your name waiting for you.
 It’s perfect for your own home, or as a gift.

 The knife is available for packaging and taking home on the day.
-Finishing it with your own name and branding makes it truly your own.
+With advance reservation, it can be finished with your name and prepared for you ahead of time, so you take home a knife truly your own.
 Learn to maintain it at the same time, and get many years of loving use out of it.
 Wada Shouten also carries whetstones, essential tools for knife maintenance.
 This toolset combining the beauty and practicality of Japanese artisanal products will add a keenness to the quotidian, and a sharpness to the dull.

 Wada Shouten